devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 ```

 Next, we need a generator which accepts discovered files paths, reads them into
 memory, resizes to shape expected by model and converts into NumPy arrays.
-If previosly
+If previously
-created function could be treaded as a preparation step gathering meta-information
+created function could be treated as a preparation step gathering meta-information
 required to create training samples and targets, `read_images()` generator defined
 below actually reads data from external storage into memory.
 But still, it
-will not read into memory more files then were sent by previous step in chain,
+will not read into memory more files then were sent by the previous step in the chain,
-keeping amount of occupied space reasonably small.
+keeping an amount of occupied space reasonably small.

 To read and resize image file one could use [Pillow library](https://github.com/python-pillow/Pillow) and
 the following implementation which is mostly copied from [this Keras utility function](https://github.com/keras-team/keras/blob/master/keras/preprocessing/image.py#L361), but